bohofstede/Chess/README.md

 # Great Chess Game
-Hey bo, how you doing?
+Hey Bo, how you doing?